Leonardo III Tocco: Life in exile

 Italy was the obvious choice for refuge, given that it was the nearest Christian land and the ancestral homeland of Leonardo's family.
 Leonardo was also well-connected to the Italian nobility and could thus expect a welcome reception.
 Not only was Leonard the nephew-in-law of the Neapolitan king, Leonardo's sister-in-law was also married to Pope Sixtus IV's nephew.
 Leonardo and his family were met with a friendly reception by Ferdinand of Naples upon their arrival.
 Leonardo's uncle-in-law granted him an annual pension of 500 florins, and also made him a landed noble, granting him the fiefs of Briatico and Calimera in Calabria.
 These lands were a small gesture, given that Leonardo had expected Ferdinand to lend him military aid to retake his lands in Greece.

 On 29 February 1480, Leonardo and his family arrived in Rome, seeking money from Pope Sixtus.
-Papal emissaries met with Leonardo outside the Porta San Giovanni and escorted the dispossessed despot to a house he had leased between the Botteghe Oscure and the Via Pellicciaria.
+Papal emissaries met with Leonardo outside the Porta San Giovanni and escorted him to a house he had leased between the Botteghe Oscure and the Via Pellicciaria.
 Sixtus IV gave Leonardo 1000 gold pieces, and promised a pension of 2000 gold pieces a year.
 Sixtus recorded his generosity to Leonardo in reliefs in the frescoes of the Ospedale di Santo Spirito in Sassia, which record how Sixtus "nourished [Leonardo] with his royal bounty".
-Leonardo's attempts at gaining money from the Papacy may be explained by the dispossessed despot almost immediately upon his faced large debts, owing to the fact that the lands granted to him by Ferdinand were not enough to sustain himself, his family, and his entourage.
+Leonardo's attempts at gaining money from the Papacy may be explained by his facing large debts, since the lands granted to him by Ferdinand were not enough to sustain himself, his family, and his entourage.
 By October 1480, Leonardo owed Ferdinand 12,000 ducats, and owed his own wife 600 ducats.
 After having stayed in Rome for about a month, Leonardo left to reside in southern Italy again.